violetrollergirl/violetrollergirl.com/resources/for-clients/using-cryptocurrency/paypal/index.md

 ## Sign up for PayPal

 Just in case you don't already have a PayPal account, you can make one very easily.
-Either type of PayPal (Personal or Business) will work, but if you're making an account anew, I suggest a Personal account because business accounts require extra eligibility criteria.
+Either type of PayPal account (Personal or Business) will work, but if you're making an account anew, I suggest a Personal account because business accounts require extra eligibility criteria.
 Click the button below to sign up for PayPal:

 {:.align-center}
 {% include link-as-button.md anchor_text="Sign up for PayPal" url="https://www.paypal.com/webapps/mpp/account-selection" target="_blank" %}